Performance Test - Bristol City Council

 To develop an open-source performance testing framework to initially test the performance of the system at the current stage in the project, and also to integrate it with the Agile development methodology in use, allowing regular performance tests to be run, aligned with the continuous integration deployment of code.
 We recommended JMeter as the open-source performance testing tool, alongside Jenkins’ Continuous Integration Server to deliver the assignment.

-- Ensure that the desired number of users could simultaneously access the platform
+- Ensure the desired number of users could simultaneously access the platform

 - Determine if existing infrastructure could accommodate the initial externally-facing modules for public access